Part 1 | Part 2

 Islam and Christianity have a lot in common, in values, religious traditions and theology.
 Obviously, as Islam is part of the same Abrahamic tradition; the core message of both religions originates from The only One God or Allah, in Arabic.

-Both religion believes in concepts such as Satan, angels, demons.
+Both religions believe in concepts such as Satan, angels, demons.
 But theologically, do they mean the same thing?
 Are angels in Christianity the same angels in Islam?
 Who are the fallen angels and demons?
 And who are the jinns?

 In this article, I am going to compare the Christian concept of demons to the Islamic concept of jinns.
 We will take a look at their linguistic meaning, origin, their nature and characteristics, and their relation to humans.